Citizen's Police Academy

 The Chief of Police may waive any of the requirements.

 Citizen Academy participants are selected by an application review and routine records check.
 The Chief of Police selects all Citizen’s Academy participants.
 Enrollment is limited to approximately 12 students.
-This is the 7th Annual academy class and the dates are February 11th thru April 14th, 2016.
+The 2021 Citizen's Academy is on hold due to COVID 19.